BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 Schouten, Kim & Frasincar, Flavius.
 (2015).
 Survey on Aspect-Level Sentiment Analysis.
 IEEE Transactions on Knowledge and Data Engineering.
 28. 1-1.
 10.1109/TKDE.2015.2485209.

-Scott, S. and Matwin, S. (1998).
-Text classification using WordNet hypernyms.
-In Use of WordNet in natural language processing systems: Proceedings of the conference, pages 38–44.

 Singh, Mangal & Nafis, Md Tabrez & Mani, Neel.
 (2016).
 Sentiment Analysis and Similarity Evaluation for Heterogeneous-Domain Product Reviews.
 International Journal of Computer Applications.
 144. 16-19.
 10.5120/ijca2016910112.